Military life is a perfect example of socialism in action says Daily Beast columnist and Iraq and Afghanistan veteran Jacob Siegel.

 In a real socialist society, you can't opt-out and personal freedoms are basically non-existent.

-You don't need to look far for some glaring examples of why socialism doesn't lead to overwhelming health and happiness.
-Words like "Russia," "Karl Marx," and "Chairman Mao," should all ring a bell.
+You don't need to look far for some glaring examples of why true socialism doesn't lead to overwhelming health and happiness.
+Words like "the Soviet Union," "Cuba" and "Nazi Germany," should all ring a bell.

 Socialism as displayed in the American military, however, manages to take what I see as the limited good parts of socialism and capitalize on them (see what I did there?).
 From the column: